 Learn more about the Volunteer experience in Sri Lanka: Get detailed information on culture, communications, housing, and safety in order to make a well-informed decision about serving.

-During the 11 week Pre-Service Training, couples will live separately in order to maximize opportunities for language practice.
+During the 12-week PST, couples will live separately to maximize opportunities for language practice.
 During service, couples will live together at their permanent assignments in the home of a host family.
 Couples may be assigned to the same school or may be assigned to different schools in the same community.

 Before you apply, please review Medical Information for Applicants to learn about the medical clearance process.